ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 * To improve mouse handling, please disable mouse warping in Renoise preferences.
 This also fix the jumping mouse cursor.
 There is an option called "Mouse warping compatibility mode", if you still want to use mouse warping in Renoise.
 It will disable some internal functions, where disabled mouse warping is needed.
+* For note preview, you need to enable the OSC server in the Renoise preferences.
+Be sure, that protocol and port are correctly set for both the OSC server and the piano roll.
 * The key combination <kbd>alt + shift</kbd> is a default shortcut to change the keyboard layout on Windows OS.
 It is recommended to switch this off or change the keyboard shortcut to avoid problems. <br>See following for more
   details: https://answers.microsoft.com/en-us/windows/forum/all/how-to-disable-the-windows-10-language-shortcut/030016c9-bfed-48d9-8e4f-7d1030ced338